wgriffey/personal-finance-app/README.md

 ### 6. Click "Submit" with the input field empty.
 ### 7. Choose any number of accounts to link, then click "Continue"
 ### 8. Accept the terms and conditions and click "Connect accounts"
-### 9. You should be able to view the mock transactions in the "Recent Transactions" section of the Home Dashboard
+### 9. You should be able to view the mock transactions in the "Recent Transactions" section of the Dashboard

 <br>